lakshittandon/cryptonite/reverse engineering/Freshjava.md

-we have a java class file , i use an online decompiler to get the java file
+we have a java class file , i use an online decompiler to get the java file and got the flag in reverse order

 <img width="895" alt="Screenshot 2023-12-28 022029" src="https://github.com/lakshittandon/cryptonite/assets/143540406/137634be-200a-4b8a-b8ed-c9d9f16433a5">